-Our Engineering programs in the Oklahoma City region are designed for big time fun!
-Each and every week, your child will dive into a cool new project, such as designing, building and testing a machine or bridge using LEGO® bricks or K’NEX® pieces.
+With Sylvan’s Engineering programs in the Oklahoma City region, learning is fun and exciting!
+Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
 Your child will get those creative juices flowing as he or she teams up with a buddy to build these awesome structures and challenges other teams to friendly games and competitions.
-It’s a fantastic way for your child to learn how to problem-solve just like an engineer and get equipped with 21st century skills in the process!
+It’s an exciting way for your child to solve problems just like an engineer and develop valuable 21st century skills in the process!

 Is Your Child a Budding Engineer?

-Whether it’s constructing intricate structures or rebuilding them all over again in order to try out an alternate solution, your son or daughter will be tackling challenges and solving problems just like a real engineer!
-Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
-Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
+From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
+Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
+Parents are kept in the loop through our regular email communication, so you can see your child’s progress and celebrate his or her achievements.
 We also preview the following week’s project via email so you and your child can get excited for the next session!

 - Interactive activities, from constructing machines with LEGO® bricks to designing bridges with K’NEX® pieces.